Updated: Feb 3

 If I told you that conversation was easy with Ton, I would be feeding you a big fat lie.
 I understand that as a parent you hope to have your children live close, but I just felt that the town I grew up in was in my past and it was not somewhere that I was considering turning into my future.
 Our starter home was in Bryan’s hometown and I felt like everything around us had a meaning and a story before me and I was ready for a town to create our own stories and memories in.

 Our house ended up selling in a week and we were scheduled to close in 30 days, so we were down to the wire to find a new house.
-During a spur of a moment last minute trip into what I hoped would be our new town, our relator met me to look at a few more houses.
-We walked into what would be our current house and I new instantly this was the house for us!
+During a spur of a moment last-minute trip into what I hoped would be our new town, our relator met me to look at a few more houses.
+We walked into what would be our current house and I knew instantly this was the house for us!
 I loved that the main level was nice and open and the perfect layout for a toddler to run around without hidden corners to destroy the house in, and a beautiful view into an inground pool.

 I have grown up having a pool and was so excited about the possibility of raising my family in a similar situation.
-I loved having the house that people wanted to hangout at, the house where family parties never ended, the house where friends turn into family.
+I loved having the house that people wanted to hang out at, the house where family parties never ended, the house where friends turn into family.

 Contracts were signed, movers booked, and we were all scheduled to close on both houses on the same day, 30 days later.
 I sat in my car and put Ton’s address into my GPS and it popped up, 74 miles away.
 I would now be 1 hour and 30 minutes away on a good day.